ahagmj/Translation_tockCSP_TA/README.md

 The repository contains:

-A paper for the translation work
+1- A report for the translation work.
-Software for automating the translation steps
+2- A software for automating the translation technique.
-Other relevant materials for the work
+3- Other relevant materials for both trace analysis and performance analysis.

+NOTE:
+Running the only the translation tool requires Haskell compiler because the application was developed with Haskell.
+While generating traces require FDR and UPPAAL.
+UPPAAL tool is included in the translation tool, but FDR is not included.
+Therefore FDR needs to be installed in the system before running the application.